 Procedures

 The participants were asked to first complete a consent form and then multiple questionnaires either at home (if they were part of the educational psychology research pool), or for those students outside the research pool, during a period provided during their class period.
 Participants were asked to complete all questionnaire answers on a Scantron sheet and return them during the next class period.
 The participants were instructed to include their names only on the consent form, and on no other documents.
-All study procedures previously received IRB approval at a large research-intensive university.
+All study procedures previously received IRB approval at the home university.

 Measures